-Information concerning tenure and promotion is found in the University of Arkansas Board of Trustees policy 405.1 (revised October 2, 2001) and in the Faculty Senate’s Faculty Roles and Rewards I: Tenure Track Faculty or Faculty Roles and Rewards II: Full-Time Non-Tenure Track documents.
+Information concerning tenure and promotion is found in the University of Arkansas Board of Trustees policy 405.1 (revised October 2, 2001) and in the Faculty Senate’s Faculty Roles and Rewards I: Tenure Track Faculty or Faculty Roles and Rewards II: Full-Time Non-Tenure Track documents and the Promotion and Tenure Policy.

 Chronology for Promotion and Tenure Recommendations